MEANProjects/AFSPhonegap/README.md

 # AFSPhonegap
-Angular full-stack with phonegap support
+Angular full-stack with phonegap support for mobile app

 This project is extended from https://github.com/DaftMonk/generator-angular-fullstack